Sustainability Starts at Home: 10 Ways You Can Help Fight Deforestation

 Reforestation is quite similar to community forestry, but it is a more systematic long-term process.
 Reforestation is crucial for regions that lost their forest territories to wildfires or logging.
 It requires participation from the local communities as well as the governments and non-profit organizations.

-If you’re lucky to live in a region that hasn’t suffered any forest lost recently, there are organizations that let you help the affected areas.
-For example, One Tree Planted helps rebuild natural habitats for endangered species all over the world.
+If you’re lucky to live in a region that hasn’t suffered any forest loss recently, some organizations let you help the affected areas.
+For example, Click a Tree helps rebuild natural habitats for endangered species all over the world.
 Such projects also create new jobs and infrastructure, which helps improve the quality of life of local communities.